rhiller/pi-thermometer/README.md

 All the interesting stuff is in the readTemp python script.
 The other files are just little scripts used to start things up or keep them running.

+On the Raspberry Pi, I copied this entire tree into /home/pi/pi-thermometer.

+Then run (as root):
+cp init.d/thermometer /etc/init.d/
+cp cron.d/checkup /etc/cron.d/

-On the Raspberry Pi I put all the files (except for init.d/thermometer) into /home/pi/pi-thermometer.
-If you decide to move things around, you will need to fix up the paths in the script files
+If you decide to move things around, you will need to fix up the paths in the script files.

 The init script is based on: http://www.debian-administration.org/articles/28

 init.d/thermometer:  init script to be placed into the /etc/init.d/ directory make sure that it is executable and owned by root:
   -rwxr-xr-x 1 root root 470 Feb  1 12:09 thermometer

 Then run (as root):
   update-rc.d thermometer defaults
 to create the needed symlinks so that this will all start on boot

-if you decide to remove the script from the startup sequence run: update-rc.d -f thermometer remove
+if you decide to remove the script from the startup sequence run:
+  update-rc.d -f thermometer remove

+The checkup script pings the default gateway every 10 minutes and reboots the Pi if it doesn't get a response.
+This is to recover from issues with the USB WiFi adapter.

 The temperature sensors are wired in parallel with a single 4.7K pullup resistor